lowcodeunit/public-web-blog/docs/getting-started/connecting-downstream-services.md

 # Connecting Downstream Services

-The main goal of an IoT Solution is often the need to collect device data and then bring it into a team's preferred tools for visualization, AI/ML, application development, and more.
+The main goal of an IoT Solution is often the need to collect device data and bring it into a set of preferred tools for visualization, AI/ML, application development, and more.
 The following is a high level look at the APIs available for storage access and how to use them to get data downstream to other services.

 ## Storage Access

-While our enterprise licenses allow connections directly with data sources, there is still often a need to massage the data into the correct format for other integrations.
-As an example, Azure Machine Learning's automated ML feature needs data in json lines format.
+While our enterprise licenses allow connections directly with data sources, there is still often a need to massage the data into the correct format for other integrations (Azure Machine Learning's automated ML feature needs data in json lines or CSV format).

 When working with IoT storage data, how it is stored and what interval it is stored at is extremely important to the overall cost of the system.
-We break our storage into three categories that support a cost-efficient way to handle data storage.
-Cold storage contians historic data, warm storage contains a more queryable data, and hot storage provides a way to stream individual messages to other services in real time.
-The following high level walk through shows some of our more used APIs, for full API reference see here.
+We break our storage into three categories that support a cost-efficient way to handle data storage and access.
+Cold storage contians historic data, warm storage contains near-term queryable data, and hot storage provides a way to stream individual messages to other services in real time.
+The following high level walk through shows APIs for accessing these storage types.
+For a complete API reference, first make sure to sign up and load the [dashboard](https://www.iot-ensemble.com/dashboard), then visit the [API portal](https://fathym-prd.portal.azure-api.net/docs/services/).

 :::note